We have developed Knowledge and Skill Standards for Health Education of Indian students.

 5. To be an advocate and help improve the health of others.Say something interesting about your business here.If customers can’t find it, it doesn’t exist.
 Clearly list and describe the services you offer.
 Also, be sure to showcase a premium service.

 The following books have been written in English and Hindi and have been printed.
 The funding for these books was provided by a District Grant from Rotary Club of Canon City, USA and CSR funding from Dr.Lal Path Labs (India).
+The second edition of Class VI Workbook was printed in 2022.

 The books are: